Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 Record how far you got by the final set, and track your progress.

-so you can read the sights at the start of a shot and call your shots.
+It trains you to keep your eyes open as you fire shots, so you can read the sights at the start of a shot and call your shots.

 How?